-“Captain Marvel is the most powerful character in the MCU” was a popular Kevin Feige quote from an interview with Vulture to promote that character’s already controversial film.
-These types of statements are dumb since the character’s diegetic power levels are irrelevant to how good a story can be.
+The phrase “Captain Marvel is the most powerful character in the MCU” was a popular Kevin Feige quote from an interview with Vulture to promote that character’s already controversial film.
+These types of statements are dumb since a character’s diegetic power levels are irrelevant to how good a story is.
 Daredevil and Captain America are not particularly powerful, yet they are the most acclaimed when it comes to Marvel’s TV and film projects.
-This is something out-of-touch producers say when their projects face backlash, and the studios need to hype them up desperately.
+This is something out-of-touch producers say when their projects face backlash and the studios need to hype them up desperately.
 Why is the hottest producer in Hollywood resorting to such vulgar levels of pandering?

 Brace yourself for a very deep dive into the factual history of the MCU, which seems to have been suspiciously edited out of the face of the internet in favor of Disney and their protégé, one Kevin Feige.

 This is not an opinion; he has said so himself.
 Here’s his statement from a 2017 Vanity Fair exclusive interview most journalists have conveniently forgotten about when tackling Feige’s understanding of comic book characters:

 “Comics were not high on there, actually.
 It was the kind of movies based on comics — like Donner’s Superman.
 Later, when I was 16, Tim Burton’s Batman came out.
 But also the Star Wars movies, the Star Trek movies, the Indiana Jones movies, the Back to the Future movies, the Amblin movies.
 They all could have been based on comics.
 Those were the types of movies I loved.”